E-wave112/cowry-service/README.md

 ```
 ### Running the Dev Docker container

-To start the container of each services, use the following command:
+To start the container of each service, use the following command:

 ```
 $ docker-compose up